kaya202/two-bench/2-valuation-toolkit/README.md

 jupyter notebook notebooks/walkthrough.ipynb
 ```

-Or as an editable install (recommended if you also plan to run the tests
+Or as an editable install:
-or import the package from elsewhere):

 ```bash
 pip install -e ".[dev]"